oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/configuration-reference.md

 Workflow configuration cannot be merged, it means that you cannot override workflow that is defined in other bundle.
-If you will declare a workflow and another bundle will declare it's own workflow with the same name the command will trigger exception and data won't saved.
+If you will declare a workflow and another bundle will declare it's own workflow with the same name the command will trigger exception and data won't be saved.

 Defining a Workflow
 ===================